 Suicide car bomber outside Mogadishu airport kills 3: Police

-Somali soldiers walk near a vehicle, at the scene of a suicide car bomb attack in Mogadishu, Somalia, Monday, Jan.
-2, 2017.
-A suicide bomber detonated an explosives-laden vehicle at a security checkpoint near Mogadishu's international airport Monday, killing at least three people, a Somali police officer said.
+A Somali police officer says a suicide bomber detonated an explosives-laden vehicle at a security checkpoint near Mogadishu's international airport, killing at least three people.
+Suicide car bomber outside Mogadishu airport kills 3: Police MOGADISHU, Somalia - A Somali police officer says a suicide bomber detonated an explosives-laden vehicle at a security checkpoint near Mogadishu's international airport, killing at least three people.

 Discussions